Public Prosecutor General (Poland)

-The Attorney General (Polish: Prokurator Generalny /pl/) is the top prosecutorial official in Poland.
-The Office of the Public Prosecutor General's office has authority over the National Public Prosecutor, public prosecutors of universal prosecutorial bodies, regional prosecutorial bodies and various specific prosecutorial commissions.
+The Attorney General or (Public) Prosecutor General (Polish: Prokurator Generalny /pl/) is the top prosecutorial official in Poland.
+The Office of the Public Prosecutor General has authority over the National Public Prosecutor, public prosecutors of universal prosecutorial bodies, regional prosecutorial bodies and various specific prosecutorial commissions.
 Apart from a brief period between 2010 and 2016, the position of Public Prosecutor General has been held concurrently by the Minister of Justice.
-Waldemar Żurek is the current Public Prosecutor General of Poland.
+Waldemar Żurek has served as Public Prosecutor General since 24 July 2025.

 History and legislative development

 1950–85

 After the establishment of the Polish People's Republic following the Second World War, Polish prosecutorial law largely emulated similar Soviet statutes and conventions.
 The 1950 Prosecution Service Act established the Polish prosecution service as an independent body under the supervision of the Council of State.
 Under this legislative framework, the prosecution service was headed by a General Prosecutor and had jurisdiction over state bodies and private citizens.
 In addition to the prosecution of crimes, the procuracy became responsible for enforcing loyalty to the ‘socialist rule of law’ and was closely controlled by the Polish United Workers' Party, despite its nominal independence from party rule.
 Under the 1950 Act, the procuracy was removed from the judicial branch of government and became a separate, nominally independent organisation under the auspices of the Council of State, an executive body.